Mennaruuk/twayback/index.md

  - waybackpack
     - Install: `pip install waybackpack` or `pip3 install waybackpack`
     - [Link to repo](https://github.com/jsvine/waybackpack)
 ## Features
  - Can download some or all of a user's archived deleted Tweets.
  - Allows custom time range to narrow search for deleted Tweets archived between two dates.
  - Differentiates between accounts that are active, suspended, or don't/no longer exist.
+ - Lets you know if a target handle's archived Tweets have been excluded from the Wayback Machine.

 ## Usage
     twayback -u USERNAME [OPTIONS]